Bitterness. That’s definitely what it was.

-But this means I grew up in the high school cafeteria listening to my friends talking about shows and movies and sporting events (My goodness!
+But this means in the high school cafeteria I was listening to my friends talking about shows and movies and sporting events (My goodness!
 All the sporting events!) they had watched the night before uncomfortably laughing at jokes I never heard and nodding awkwardly about moments I never witnessed.

 And I made a deal with myself right there at that crusty lunch table that when I moved out on my own I was getting the biggest, baddest, most expensive Cable TV package ever offered in the history of ever!

-Except I didn’t.
-I mean I did move out of my parents house.
+I mean I did move out of my parent’s house.
 I’m not a millennial.
 I mean…uh…animal.
 (Just joking millennials!)

 But when my wife and I got married, I decided I had waited and sacrificed long enough.
 I was finally getting cable TV.